actris/data-management-plan/DMP/initial-DMP.md

 ### 3.5 ACTRIS Atmospheric simulation chamber data centre unit (ASC)

-The ASC data centre unit provides data curation service for data obtained from ACTRIs exploratory platforms; experiments in atmospheric simulation chambers.
-(This includes standardized processing for data provision, data services curation and documentation.
-ASC compile and provides access to detailed information on the infrastructures (i.e. simulation chambers) used for the generation of the data; this includes a technical description of the chambers (size, volume, walls, irradiation system …) and an “auxiliary mechanism” which provides the chamber-dependent parameters affecting the observations.
+The ASC data centre unit provides data curation service for data obtained from experiments in atmospheric simulation chambers (ACTRIS exploratory platforms).
+This includes tools for harmonized data submission and meta data templates, inclusion of data and metadata in the database, traceability, harmonization and data versioning, quality control, archiving, documentation and data provision.
+The ASC unit is structured in three pillars:

-The ACTRIS-ASC unit is structured in three pilars:
+* The Database of Atmospheric Simulation Chamber Studies (DASCS) provides access to experimental data (level 2 data), typically time-series of measured parameters during an experiment in a simulation chamber.

--   The _Database of Atmospheric Simulation Chamber Studies_ (DASCS) provides access to experimental and modelled data (level 2 data), typically time-series of measured parameters, obtained from experiments in simulation chambers.
+* The Library of Analytical Resources (LAR) provides quantitative analytical resources that include infrared spectra and mass spectra of molecules and derivatives (level 3 data).

--   The _Library of Analytical Resources_ (LAR) provides quantitative analytical resources that include infrared spectra and mass spectra of molecules and derivatives (level 3 data).
+* The Library of Advanced Data Products (LADP) provides different types of mature data products (level 3 data): rate constants of reactions in gas and condensed

--   The _Library of Advanced Data Products_ (LADP) provides different types of mature data products (level 3 data): rate constants of reactions in gas and condensed phases, quantum yields and photolysis frequencies of trace gas compounds, secondary organic aerosol (SOA) yields, mass extinction/absorption/scattering coefficients and complex refractive index of aerosols, growth factors of aerosols and modelling tools.
+phases, quantum yields and photolysis frequencies of trace gas compounds, secondary organic aerosol (SOA) yields, mass extinction/absorption/scattering coefficients and complex refractive index of aerosols, growth factors of aerosols and modelling tools.

 **The types and formats of data generated/collected**

-The ACTRIS ASC data centre unit is making use of AERIS data infrastructure.
-Atmospheric simulation chambers data submitted to ACTRIS and the DASCS data base pillar have to be provided by NFs in a standard format, called “EDF format” (EUROCHAMP Data Format) which is based on an ASCII text format but contains additional metadata in a header.
-These data are completed with rich metadata which are available from the website and give access to a technical description of the chambers (size, volume, walls, irradiation system …), the experimental protocols used for the generation of the data, and an “auxiliary mechanism” which provides the chamberdependent parameters affecting the observations.
+The ACTRIS ASC data centre unit is making use of EUROCHAMP database (https://data.eurochamp.org/) which is hosted by AERIS infrastructure.
+Data submitted to the DASCS pillar have to be provided by NFs in a standard format, called “EDF format” (EUROCHAMP Data Format) which is based on an ASCII text format and contains additional metadata in a header.
+These data are completed with rich metadata which are available from the website and give access to a technical description of the chambers (size, volume, walls, irradiation system …), the experimental protocols used for the generation of the data, and an “auxiliary mechanism” which provides the chamber-dependent parameters affecting the observations.
 Currently, work is being conducted with regards to providing tools for access and download of data also in the netCDF 4 format, compliant with the CF 1.7 convention.
 This will be implemented during ACTRIS implementation phase.

 Level 3 data provided in LAR are IR and mass spectra in JCAMP-DX format which is the standard format recommended by IUPAC for spectra.
 It is a 2D graphic format based on ASCII format.
 Metadata are attached and made available through the ACTRIS data user interface.
 These data are provided by NFs.

-Level 3 data provided in LADP are of different types and have thus different nonharmonized formats.
+Level 3 data provided in LADP are of different types and have thus different formats.
+However, each type of data is provided in a harmonized format.
 Most of them are provided as a unique value with metadata attached.
-These metadata include information on the level 2 data processing, a link to the level 2 data in the DASCS and the reference paper where this data has been published.

 **Re-use of existing data**

-The ACTRIS data user interface will include access to atmospheric simulation chamber legacy data resulting from ACTRIS pre-projects (for ASC [EUROCHAMP, EUROCHAMP-2](https://www.actris.eu/About/ACTRIS/Heritage.aspx)).
+The ACTRIS data user interface will include access to atmospheric simulation chamber legacy data resulting from ACTRIS pre-projects (for ASC EUROCHAMP, EUROCHAM-2.
 These will also be included as a part of the ACTRIS ASC data centre unit.
 Legacy data resulting from ACTRIS pre-projects will be available in the same format as current products.

 **The origin of the data**

-Data provided by ACTRIS ASC unit are produced from experiments in simulation chambers.
-Data provided in DASCS and LAR pillars are generated byinstrument raw data and data processing, while data provided in LADP are produced from L2 data processing.
+Data provided in DASCS and LAR pillars are derived from instrument raw data and data provided in LADP are produced from L2 data processing.
 All the data processing is performed by NFs.

 **The expected size of the data**